-Which populations are impacted by this proposal?
+Which populations would have been impacted by this proposal?

-This proposal is intended to increase the overall number of transplants, and to encourage safe, but lessconservative, selection of patients and organs for transplant.
-If this intent is realized, all transplant candidates are expected to be impacted by this proposal, particularly those with greater risk factors who remain on the waiting list for an extended period or who may not be listed for transplant today because of the complexity of their particular diagnosis and the somewhat lower level of transplant success that might be expected.
+This proposal was intended to increase the overall number of transplants, and to encourage safe, but less-conservative, selection of patients and organs for transplant.
+If this intent was realized, all transplant candidates would be expected to be impacted by this proposal, particularly those with greater risk factors who remain on the waiting list for an extended period or who may not be listed for transplant today because of the complexity of their particular diagnosis and the somewhat lower level of transplant success that might be expected.

-How does this proposal impact the OPTN Strategic Plan?
+How would this proposal have impacted the OPTN Strategic Plan?